-we will be required to test, deploy and successfully scale a multicast network infrastructure to serve mass audiences.
+We will be required to test, deploy and successfully scale a multicast network infrastructure to serve mass audiences.
 There can be no assurance that we will be successful in doing so, that multicasting will be able to support a substantial audience or that an alternative technology will not emerge that offers superior broadcasting technology as compared to multicasting.
 In the event that multicasting technology is not successfully deployed in a timely manner or such an alternative technology emerges, we may be required to expend significant resources to deploy a technology other than multicasting, which could adversely affect our results of operations.
 If Yahoo!
 Broadcast Services fails to scale its broadcasts to large audiences of simultaneous users, such failure could adversely affect that portion of our business.

-We must manage our growth, including the integration of recently-acquired companies, successfully in order to achieve our desired results.
+We must manage our growth successfully, including the integration of recently-acquired companies, in order to achieve our desired results.

 We have experienced dramatic growth in personnel in recent years and expect to continue to hire large numbers of additional personnel.
 As the number of Yahoo! employees grows, it will become increasingly difficult and more costly to manage our personnel.
-Further, as a result of recent acquisitions and international expansion, almost one-half of our employee of our Santa Clara headquarters.
-If we are unable to effectively manage a large and geographically dispersed group of employees, our business will be adversely affected mployees are based outside the difficulty of assimilating the operations and personnel of the acquired companies; potential disruption of our ongoing business and distraction of management; difficulty of incorporating acquired technology or content and rights into our products and media properties and unanticipated expenses related to such integration; negative impact on reported earnings if any of these transactions that are expected to qualify for pooling of interest accounting treatment for financial reporting purposes fail to so qualify; the correct assessment of the relative percentages of in-process research and development expense that can be immediately written off as compared to the amount which must be amortized over the appropriate life of the asset; the failure to successfully develop an acquired in-process technology resulting in the impairment of amounts currently capitalized as intangible assets;
+Further, as a result of recent acquisitions and international expansion, almost one-half of our employees are based outside of our Santa Clara headquarters.
+If we are unable to effectively manage a large and geographically dispersed group of employees, our business will be adversely affected.